hnky/blog/teams-ndi-obs.md

 # Online events with Teams NDI and OBS

 A few weeks ago the NDI feature in Teams became publicly available.
-This is great news and gives event organizers the opportunity to use Teams as a conversation platform and use other tool, like OBS of vMix to manage and brand the output and stream it to a platform of their choosing like YouTube or Vimeo.
+This is great news as it gives event organizers the opportunity to use Teams as a conversation platform and use other tool, like OBS of vMix to manage and brand the output and stream it to a platform of their choosing, like YouTube or Vimeo.

 > [Learn more](https://www.ndi.tv/) about NDI

 ## Enable NDI in Teams
-To make NDI available for users to use an administrator has to enable this in a Teams Policy and the user has to enable it in the Teams Client.
+To make NDI available for users, an administrator has to enable this in a Teams Policy and the user has to enable it in the Teams Client.

 ### Enable NDI in the Meeting Policy
 The path below shows how to enable this for everyone in the organization. *(Your Teams admin will know how to implement this for a smaller group)*